Home Insurance Tips, From a Homebuilder

 Talk to a Homebuilder or Contractor Before Settling with Your Insurer

 People settle all the time for insurance claim pay-outs that look sufficient on paper, but won’t even begin to touch what it actually costs to repair or build a new home.

 Remember: the right amount of insurance isn’t based on what it cost you to build a home, it’s what it costs you to replace it!

-One of the best ways to ensure your claim has been properly valued by your insurance adjustor is to talk to your homebuilder, contractor, or other qualified home professional.
-Get them involved
+One of the best ways to ensure your claim has been properly valued by your insurance adjuster is to talk to your home builder, contractor, or another qualified home professional and get them involved.

 So, at the end of the day, who’s responsible when things go wrong?

 A good insurance agent should immediately see the holes in your coverage, but if you don’t listen to their advice?
 Well, then the responsibility is shared.

 Do your research, learn what type of coverage you need, and be sure to understand the nuances of your particular policy.
 Do these things, and you’ll sleep a lot better at night knowing that when disaster comes knocking, you’ll be able to rebuild without taking a huge step backward.